Rodz3rd2/gulp-web-dev/README.md

 a.jpg
 - Just add image in app/src/img folder and name it a.jpg

-After all of those setup, run command `gulp build:dist`.
+After all of those setup, run command `npx web-dev-tools build:dist`.
 It would be create dist folder.
 Test it by opening the dist/app.html in browser.
 That's it!.

 ## LICENSE